csgf/jsaga-adaptor-rocci/docs/index.rst

 ============
 Installation
 ============
-- Import this Java application in your preferred IDE (e.g. Netbeans).
+- Import this Java application into your preferred IDE (e.g. Netbeans).

 - Configure the application with the needed JSAGA jars files.